Healthdirect Free Australian health advice you can count on.

 How is a Bartholin’s cyst diagnosed?

-Your doctor will ask about your symptoms and examine the cyst.
-They may also perform a pelvic (internal) examination and send samples of vaginal fluids to identify any infection.
+Your doctor will ask about your symptoms, ask if you have had a Bartholin's cyst or abscess before and physically check the cyst.
+They may perform a pelvic exam and send samples of vaginal discharge to check for any infection.
+Your doctor might also do biopsy to rule out cancer, especially if you are over 40 years of age.

 How is a Bartholin’s cyst treated?